jlkalberer/PN532/README.md

 + To read/write NFC Type 4 tag

 ### Getting Started
++ Easiest Way

+  1. Go to [Particle Build](https://build.particle.io) and create a project
+  2. Search for the library
+  3. Add it to your project.

 + Easy way

-  1. Download [zip file](http://goo.gl/F6beRM) and extract the 4 folders(PN532, PN532_SPI, PN532_I2C and PN532_HSU) into Arduino's libraries.
+  1. Download the zip file and extract the 4 folders(PN532, PN532_SPI, PN532_I2C and PN532_HSU) into Particle's libraries.
-  2. Download [Don's NDEF library](http://goo.gl/ewxeAe)， extract it into Arduino's libraries and rename it to NDEF.
+  2. Download Don's NDEF library for Particle， extract it into Particle's libraries and rename it to NDEF.
   3. Follow the examples of the two libraries.

 + Git way for Linux/Mac (recommended)

   1. Get PN532 library and NDEF library

-          cd {Arduino}\libraries
+          cd {My_Project}\libraries
           git clone --recursive https://github.com/Seeed-Studio/PN532.git NFC
           ln -s NFC/PN532 ./
           ln -s NFC/PN532_SPI ./